nanite-systems/stream/README.md

 It implements numerous fixes and present a more reliable event stream.
 The service is composed of multiple microservices:

-- Collector: Collects all events from the Census ESS;
-- Multiplexer: Combines and improves the quality of the event stream;
+- Collector service: Maintains connections to the Census ESS instances and collects, deduplicates, and multiplexes the event stream;
-- Manifold: The endpoint of the ESS that exposes the event stream;
+- Manifold ESS: The endpoint of the NS ESS that exposes the event stream;
-- Health: Monitors health of the downstream and upstream ESS.
+- Health service: Monitors health of the downstream and upstream ESS.

 ## Requirements

-- NodeJS v18
+- Node.js v18
 - Pnpm
 - Docker